 The high point of Abraham's spiritual life is seen in his intercession with the Lord for the sparing of the righteous in Sodom.
-And the Lord said, 'the outcry of Sodom and Gomorrah is indeed great, and their sin is exceedingly grave.
+The Lord and the two angels made their way down toward . may bring upon Abraham what He has spoken about him" (Genesis 18:17-19)".
+And the Lord said, 'The outcry of Sodom and Gomorrah is indeed great, and their sin is exceedingly grave.
 I will go down now, and see if they have done entirely according to its outcry, which has come to Me; and if not, I will know' (Genesis 18:20-21).
 The sin of the city is so great that it virtually cries out to heaven for retribution (verse 20).
-God's personal interest and focused attention is depicted as 'going down'^{iv} to deal with it.
+God's personal interest and focused attention is depicted as 'going down'iv to deal with it.
 The text does not mean to undermine the omniscience of God, for God does know all.
 God is not 'going down' to learn the facts, but to take personal interest in them and to rectify the matter.
 So it is that Abraham discerned that God was about to destroy the city, although it was not stated specifically.